Understanding Intelligence and Cognitive Function: A Detailed Analysis

 Components of Cognitive Function

-Cognitive function is divided into several domains:
+Cognitive function consists of several domains:

 Relationship Between Intelligence and Cognitive Function